ollo69/ha-smartthinq-sensors/info.md

 Simply add a new "integration" and look for "SmartThinQ LGE Sensors" among the proposed ones and **follow setup worflow**.<br/>

-**Important**: use your country and language code: SmartThinQ accounts are associated with a specific locale, so be sure to use the country you originally created your account with.<br/>
+**Important**: use your country and language code: SmartThinQ accounts are associated with a specific locale, so be sure to use the country and language you originally created your account with.
+Reference for valid code:<br/>

+- Country code: [ISO 3166-1 alpha-2 code][ISO-3166-1-alpha-2]<br/>
+- Language code: [ISO 639-1 code][ISO-639-1]<br/>

 ### Option B: Configuration via editing configuration.yaml [deprecated - not possible from v0.5.4]
 Follow these steps only if the previous configuration method did not work for you.<br/>